komatsu5147/HaloMF.jl/README.md

 ## Classic multiplicity functions

-The package als contains some of the classic halo multiplicity functions
+The package also contains some of the classic halo multiplicity functions
 - `psMF(lnν)`: [Press & Schechter, 187, 425 (1974)](http://articles.adsabs.harvard.edu/pdf/1974ApJ...187..425P)
 - `stMF(lnν)`: Equation (2) of [Sheth & Tormen, MNRAS, 329, 61 (2002)](https://academic.oup.com/mnras/article/329/1/61/1112679)
 - `jenkinsMF(lnν)`: Equation (B3) of [Jenkins et al., MNRAS, 321, 372 (2001)](https://academic.oup.com/mnras/article/321/2/372/980658)

 These multiplicity functions are assumed to be "universal", in the sense that they depend only on ν and do not depend explicitly on `z`.
 This assumption was challenged by Tinker et al. (2008), hence the explicit dependence on `z` (see `tinker08MF` and `tinker10MF`).

+## Halo bias parameters from the peak-background split approximation

+The halo bias parameters can be calculated from a halo multiplicity function using the so-called peak-background split (PBS) approximation.
+See [Desjacques, Jeong & Schmdit, Phys.
+Rept., 733, 1 (2018)](https://www.sciencedirect.com/science/article/pii/S0370157317304192).

+The package contains
+- `pbsBias(lnν, MF)` and  `pbsBias1(lnν, MF)`: The linear bias parameter from the PBS.
+- `pbsBias2(lnν, MF)`: The second-order bias parameter from the PBS.

+Here, `MF(lnν)` is any of the halo multiplicity functions from the above list.
+For example, ``pbsBias(lnν, stMF)`` and ``pbsBias(lnν, x -> tinker10MF(x, z, Δm))``.

 ## On normalization